 - Osteoporosis – a disease that causes the bones to become brittle, porous, and weak

-These complications make life uncomfortable for the person with scoliosis since the pain and discomfort interrupt work, and just about every daily physical activity.
+These complications make life uncomfortable for the person with a curved spine since the pain and discomfort interrupt work, and just about every daily physical activity.

-In most instances, people with scoliosis can live fairly active and healthy lives.
+In most instances, people with a curvature of the spine can live fairly active and healthy lives.
 Those who cannot tolerate the pain caused by the spine curvature opt to:

 - Take strong painkillers

 - Engage in activities like swimming or yoga that help stretch the spine, providing relief from nerve compression and muscle tightness

 These are viable options that can be considered with proper advice from a health care provider.
 A person with such a condition can also benefit by trying the safe, natural method used by practitioners of the NUCCA procedure.

 The NUCCA chiropractic applies a gentle technique on the upper cervical spine, promoting proper alignment of the spinal column beginning with the position of the head and neck.
 Over time and after a series of adjustments, the spine will frequently become more and more balanced and have improved structural alignment.